abby11a/university/test-app/README.md

 During the process I prioritised working increments in each commit.
 I then would revisit the code to refactor and improve it, for instance changing naming conventions, removing unused components, adding tests.

 This follows Agile's principles of: early and continuous delivery of working software, and continuous attention to technical excellence.

-### Usability
-I created wireframes for the UX design of the app.
-I ensured to create simple navigation to allow the user to navigate the app easily.

 ### Data Validation
 By using typescript, it ensures that entered data is the correct type.